abulka/relationship-manager/README.md

 ## C#

-Very fast implementation - the Visual Studio 2005 projects/solutions need updating to a more recent version of Visual Studio.
+Very fast implementation for .NET - has been used in a commercial project.
+Note that the Visual Studio 2005 projects/solutions need updating to a more recent version of Visual Studio.

 ## Boo

-The [boo language](http://boo-language.github.io/) for .NET is now dead, however this implementation created a .dll that was usable by other .NET languages.
+The [boo language](http://boo-language.github.io/) for .NET is now dead, however this implementation created a .net `.dll` that was usable by other .NET languages.

 ## Java